petros-d/docs/docs/install-cli.md

 To run the CLI more easily, we recommend configuring your local machine to run Astronomer CLI commands without needing to specify the absolute path to the executable file .
 You can do so in one of two ways:

-- Add the directory you just created for your Astronomer project to your `$PATH` variable.
+- Add the directory you created for your Astronomer project to your `$PATH` variable.
 For more information, see [Linux instructions](https://linuxize.com/post/how-to-add-directory-to-path-in-linux/#adding-a-directory-to-your-path).
 - Create a symbolic link in your `bin` directory using a command similar to the following:

    ```sh